Rusk County DWI Court Process

 1. Arraignment (First Appearance)

-- When it Happens: Your arraignment is typically your first court appearance, usually scheduled within a few weeks of your arrest.
-You will receive a notice in the mail with the date, time, and location.
+- When it happens: The arraignment is your first court appearance.
+It typically occurs within a few weeks of your arrest.

 2. Pre-Trial Hearings

-- Discovery Process: During the pre-trial phase, your attorney (whether privately retained or court-appointed) will engage in the discovery process.
-This involves gathering evidence from the prosecution, including police reports, breath or blood test results, and witness statements.
+- Discovery process: During the pre-trial phase, your attorney will have the opportunity to review the evidence against you, including police reports, breathalyzer or blood test results, and witness statements.
+This is known as the discovery process.

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial (where a jury decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+- Jury vs. bench trial: If you do not reach a plea agreement, your case will proceed to trial.
+You have the right to a jury trial, or you can choose to have a bench trial, where the judge decides your case.

-- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not actually intoxicated.
+- Common defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that you were not intoxicated, or claiming that the police violated your rights.

 Penalties for DUI in Rusk County, TX